 I will only add this final point, which coordinates with all the other reference points: Two may also signify a minority 2% ratio of God’s elect among the general population.

 Now, continuing with the next description of the two witnesses in verse 5, “And if anyone wants to harm them, fire proceeds from their mouths and devours their enemies; and if anyone wants to harm them, he must be killed in this manner”.
-The repetition of this verse makes a strong emphasis, but that still does not mean we need to take it literally.
-Consider the symbolic meaning of fire likened to God’s word in Jeremiah 5:14:
+The repetition of this verse makes a strong emphasis, so now lets consider the symbolic meaning of fire likened to God’s word in Jeremiah 5:14:

 “Behold, I will make My words in your mouth fire, and this people wood, and it shall devour them.”